Doctor of Medicine: Egypt

-In Egypt, the primary medical degree is Bachelor of Medicine and Surgery (MBBCh.), which is obtained after completion of six years of medical education and one year National Compulsory Internship Program.
+In Egypt, the primary medical degree is Bachelor of Medicine and Surgery (MBBCh.), which is obtained after completion of five years of medical education and two years National Compulsory Internship Program.
 The Degree Doctor of Medicine (MD) is the highest academic medical degree in Egypt.
 It is a research degree obtained after the primary medical qualification (MBBCh.) and a master's degree in a certain specialty in medicine.
 It usually requires coursework, clinical training and a thesis.
 The degree Doctor of Medicine allows for promotion to the level of "Consultant Physician" in a specific medical specialty.

 Estonia

 In Estonia, there is only one university, The University of Tartu, with programs in medicine and dentistry.
 The program in medicine lasts for six years, including a one-year clinical internship, and students are awarded Doctor of Medicine (MD) upon graduation.
-The degree is academically equivalent to a masters degree.
+The degree is academically equivalent to a master's degree.
 After that, one can work either as a general practitioner or enter a residency program to become a specialized doctor.
 Residency usually lasts, depending on the field, three to five years, with surgical residencies usually being the longest (5 years).